-- 3) the charter of the committee; - 4) the members of the committee; and - 5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - by dif it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- 3) the charter of the committee. - 4) the members of the committee; and - 5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The Committee has adopted a formal charter setting out the responsibilities and considerations in determining remuneration of Executives and Non-Executives.
-Given the size of the Company, the current board members perform this role.
-The Board considers the remuneration committee is sufficient given the size of the Board and Mr Lim and Mr Sanderson are deemed to be independent.
+The Committee has adopted a formal charter setting out the responsibilities and considerations in determining remuneration of Executives and Non-Executives. the current board members The Board considers the remuneration committee is sufficient given the size of the Board and Mr. Lim and Mr. Donovan are deemed to be independent.

-The remuneration committee did not meet during the period but meetings were held as formal board items.
+The remuneration committee did not meet during the period, but meetings were held as formal board items.